-The Board of Directors is responsible for approval of the integral risk management policy of the Company and of the Group, and for the knowledge and periodic monitoring of the internal control, prevention and reporting systems.
+The Board of Directors is responsible for approval and monitoring of the integral risk management policy of the Company and of the Group.

 The Audit Committee is responsible for the periodic supervision of the risk management system, to ensure that the main risks are adequately identified, managed and disclosed.